 - The steps that follow help you determine the Performance Toolkit for VM file pool space requirements, file pool enrollment, and SFS directory definitions.
 If not all of these steps are required - for example, if you are changing only SFS directory or subdirectory names - adapt these instructions as needed for your environment. - The steps that follow assume that a user-defined SFS file pool name is being used.
 If you will be using the VM default VMSYS file pool name, substitute it in any place you see 'user-defined file pool' or userfilepool. - 3.
-For more information about planning for, generating and managing a file pool and server, see z/VM: CMS File Pool Planning, Administration and Operation. - 1 Determine the number of 4k blocks that are required for SFS directories by adding up the 4K blocks required for each SFS directory you plan to use. - If you intend to use all of the default Performance Toolkit for VM SFS directories, the 4K block requirements for each directory are summarized in Figure 6 on page 9. - This information is used when enrolling the 5VMPTK10 to the user-defined file pool. - 2 Enroll user 5VMPTK10 in the user-defined file pool using the ENROLL USER command:
+For more information about planning for, generating and managing a file pool and server, see z/VM: CMS File Pool Planning, Administration and Operation. - 1 Determine the number of 4k blocks that are required for the SFS directories, for each user ID, by adding up the 4K blocks required for each SFS directory you plan to use.

+If you intend to use all of the default Performance Toolkit for VM SFS directories, the 4K block requirements for each directory are summarized in Figure 6 on page 9.

+This information is used when enrolling the 5VMPTK20 to the user-defined file pool.

+2 Enroll users 5VMPTK20 and PERFSVM in the user-defined file pool using the ENROLL USER command:
-ENROLL USER 5VMPTK10 userfilepool: (BLOCKS blocks

-where blocks is the number of 4k blocks that you calculated in the previous step.
+ENROLL USER 5VMPTK20 userfilepool: (BLOCKS blocks ENROLL USER PERFSVM userfilepool: (BLOCKS blocks where blocks is the number of 4k blocks that you calculated in the previous step.